cccttt10/super-rent-frontend/README.md

 ## Configure your environment

-1. Follow the [backend configuration instructions](https://github.com/chuntonggao/super-rent-backend/blob/master/README.md) to start the server in development mode
+1. Follow the [backend configuration instructions](https://github.com/chuntonggao/super-rent-backend/blob/master/README.md) to start the server in development mode.
+Make sure the server is started BEFORE you start the front end.
+Otherwise the front end cannot receive any data.

 2. [Install Yarn](https://yarnpkg.com/lang/en/docs/install/)